nguyengiabach1201/fortran-tutorial/README.md

 </p>
 <br />

-Since I was in 4th grade, I've wanted to write some Fortran programs as a way to learn programming and also computer history!
+Since I was in 4th grade, I've wanted to write some Fortran programs as a way to learn programming and computer history!

+I want to write down a tutorial for those who are new to computer science (or interested in Fortran like me!), and I also included [some working examples](/examples)
 <br />

 ---